-INTERPRETATION, PURPOSE AND APPLICATION
+CHAPTER 1 - INTERPRETATION, PURPOSE AND APPLICATION

-Definitions
+1. Definitions

-In this Standard a word or expression to which a meaning has been assigned in section 1 of the National Environmental Management Act, 1998 (Act No. 107 of 1998), or regulation 1 of the Environmental Impact Assessment Regulations, 2014, bears the same meaning and unless the context indicates otherwise-
+In this Standard a word or expression to which a meaning has been assigned in section 1 of the National Environmental Management Act, 1998 (Act No. 107 of 1998), or regulation 1 of the Environmental Impact Assessment Regulations, 2014, as amended, bears the same meaning -